AdobeDocs/experience-manager-core-components.en/help/components/navigation.md

   * etc.
 * **Collect all child pages** - The default value of the option to collect all pages that are descendants of the navigation root.
 * **Navigation Structure Depth** - The default value of the navigation structure depth.
+* **Disable shadowing** - The default value of if shadowing should be disabled when adding a navigation component

 ### Styles Tab {#styles-tab}